repository-service-tuf/repository-service-tuf-api/README.rst

   $ make run-dev

-Open http://localhost:8000/ in your browser.
+Open http://localhost:80/ in your browser.

 Changes in the code will automatically update the service.

-See Makefile for more options
+See the `Makefile` for more options.

 Tests
 =====